 Feeling like what you’ve made is terrible and that people are going to laugh at you if you try and put it out in the world?

-This is a blog post that I think of just about every day.
-I’m sure you’ve probably seen Wait But Why’s style of long blog posts with simple and hilarious illustrations.
+This is a blog post that I think about almost every day.
+I’m sure you’ve probably seen Wait But Why’s style of long blog posts with simplistic, hilarious illustrations.

 Found something here helpful or have a suggestion, I would love to hear from you.